Transforming lives beyond handouts

 House mothers accomplishing the unthinkable, each day.

-Our Maasai family of over 70 at-risk African girls receive love, a nurturing childhood, and a sense of purpose.
+Our Maasai family of over 70 at-risk Maasai girls receive love, a nurturing childhood, and a sense of purpose.
 We ensure they attend school daily and live in small groups with house mothers as parental figures.
 Our ecoFarm provides a sustainable food source of nutritious food for them to eat together.

 • We recognize the importance of teaching girls essential life, leadership, and interpersonal skills for their success.